redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 })
 ```

-This code looks a little different than the others because the way we define the circle who want to search in done with an arrow function that is passed into the `.inRadius` method:
+This code looks a little different than the others because the way we define the circle we want to search is done with an arrow function that is passed into the `.inRadius` method:

 ```javascript
 circle => circle.longitude(longitude).latitude(latitude).radius(radius).miles
 ```

 All this arrow function does is accept a `Circle` that has been initialized with default values.
-We override those values by calling various builder methods on the `Circle` to define to origin of the `Circle` (i.e. the longitude and latitude), the radius of the `Circle`, and the units that radius is measured in.
+We override those values by calling various builder methods on the `Circle` to define the origin of the `Circle` (i.e. the longitude and latitude), the radius of the `Circle`, and the units that radius is measured in.
 Valid units are `miles`, `meters`, `feet`, and `kilometers`.

 Let's try the route out.
 I know we can find Joan Jett at around longitude -75.0 and latitude 40.0 so use those coordinates and give it a radius of 20 miles.
 You should retrieve: